These simple steps can help you to protect yourself and the community.

 - Cover your nose and mouth with a tissue when coughing and sneezing, or use your elbow, not your hands.

 - Avoid close contact with people unwell with cold or flu-like symptoms, and stay home if you have symptoms.

 - Avoid touching your face and don't shake hands with others.

-- Try to maintain a distance of 1.5 metres from others at all times.
+- Try to maintain a distance of 1.5m from others at all times.

 - Avoid public places if they look over-crowded, including the beach and the park.

 The key to hand washing is to wash often and wash well, for at least 20 seconds.